RedisLabs/redislabs-docs/content/contribution-guide.md

 After you clone the repository to your local machine, you can serve the site locally with Hugo and then browse to http://localhost:1313 to see how it looks.

-The Redis Labs documentation site does not run on the latest version of [Hugo](http://gohugo.io).
+The Redis documentation site does not run on the latest version of [Hugo](http://gohugo.io).
 You can go to the readme page of the redislabs-docs repository to find the version of Hugo that is currently supported.

 To run an older version of Hugo on your local machine: